Japan Visa Information

 Visa Telephone Service Number: 03 5501 8431

-According to Japanese law there are 27 types of residence visa as well as the tourist visas described above.
-Residency periods for these visas range from permanent status to a 15 day transit visa, including visas for 3 years, 1 year, 6 months, 3 months, 90 days and 15 days.
-Visas which allow paid work on the whole require a Japanese company, school, university or individual to act as sponsor.
+According to Japanese law there are 27 types of residence visa in addition to the tourist visas described above.
+Residency periods for these visas range from a 15 day transit visa to permanent status, including visas for 15 days, 90 days, 6 months, 1year and 3 years.
+Visas which allow paid work generally require a Japanese company, school, university or individual to act as sponsor.
 Find more information on Japan working visas.

 - Diplomatic (gaikoh 外交)